Jack-Naughton/arduino-docs-content/content/hardware/_unlisted/boards/8to1-dongle/datasheet/datasheet.md

 | Linux      | Supported            |

 <div style="background-color: rgba(0, 170, 228, 0.2); border-left: 6px solid rgba(0, 120, 180, 1); margin: 20px 0; padding: 15px;">
-  <strong>Note:</strong> This dongle is plug-and-play compatible with most operating systems.
+  <strong>Note:</strong> This Hub is plug-and-play compatible with most operating systems.
 No additional drivers are required for basic functionality.
 </div>

 <div style="page-break-after: always;"></div>

-## Usage with Arduino® UNO Q
+## Usage

-<p style="text-align: justify;">The USB Type-C 8-in-1 Dongle is designed to expand the connectivity of the Arduino® UNO Q, providing access to external displays, network connectivity, additional USB peripherals, and storage devices.
-When used with the UNO Q in Single-Board Computer (SBC) mode, this dongle enables a full desktop computing experience.</p>
+<p style="text-align: justify;">The USB-C Hub (8 in 1) expands the connectivity of USB-C devices, providing access to external displays, network connectivity, additional USB peripherals, and storage devices.
+When used with single-board computers in desktop mode, this hub enables a full computing experience with multiple peripherals connected simultaneously.</p>

 ### Key Use Cases